Sunshine Skies

 The southern transcontinental air mail route was reopened for bids in 1934 and Delta came in as the lowest bidder, beating both American and Eastern.
 Delta returned to Atlanta July 4, 1934* and the mail route was extended eastward to Charleston, SC on July 7.
 (Note: R.E.G.
 Davies Delta book states that the Birmingham to Atlanta segment of the inaugural flight was delayed by weather and did not take place until the following day, July 5th.)
 Passenger service resumed on August 5, 1934 using ex-American Airways Stinson Model T tri-motors.

 The view facing north from the passenger terminal in October 1934.
 The road seen here is now Delta Blvd. and these buildings stood on the site of what is now Delta's world headquarters.
 Two buildings that were relocated from their original sites are seen here.
-The Atlanta Air Service hangar was originally the Pitcairn hangar and was moved to make was for the 1932 terminal.
-Just beyond that is the old Doug Davis hangar that was moved to allow construction of the American Airways hangar.
-This was the 3rd location for what was the first hangar at Candler Field in 1926.
+The Atlanta Air Service hangar was originally the Pitcairn hangar and was moved to this location to make way for the 1932 terminal.
+Just beyond that is the old Doug Davis hangar that was moved to allow construction of the American Airways hangar, making this the 3rd location for what was the first hangar at Candler Field in 1926.
+The small brick building to the left of the Atlanta Air Service hangar was the clubhouse of the Ninety-Nine Club, visited by Amelia Earhart earlier in the year.

 Air travel in Atlanta took a big leap forward in late 1934 when Eastern Air Lines introduced the Douglas DC-2, considered by many to be the first modern airliner.
 This beautiful mid-1930s postcard shows an Eastern DC-2 at the passenger terminal with a large crowd of onlookers.